Hive Integration - Best Practices¶

 EXTERNALkeyword can be used during the definition of a VIEW to cause its evaluation to occur in the downstream processing engine (which is not just Hive, but also Spark and similar tools).
 See the External Views section for details.

 Defining those views over the base table is not costly, since the Okera Platform is evaluating them at query plan time.
 In other words, the operations of each view over the base table are combined into a single SQL statement, complete with user role-dependent actions.
-When the query is executed on the ODAS Workers, there is no further cost to the slightly more involved schema hierarchy.
+When the query is executed on the Okera workers, there is no further cost to the slightly more involved schema hierarchy.
 Essentially, it is free of any overhead.

 With this approach you have a schema design architecture that accomplishes the following: